nruehr/kindle-sentence/README.md

 # kindlesentence
-Extract sentences from Kindle device plugged in drive mode.
+Extract and format sentences from Kindle.

+To Do:
+- make drive letter adjustable